 - Hormone supplements, in case your low progesterone count is causing your bleeding.

-- A cerclage which is basically a type of stitch in your cervix in case your cervix keeps opening prematurely.
+- A cerclage is basically a type of stitch in your cervix in case your cervix keeps opening prematurely.

 Frequently Asked Questions: